FAQ | שאלות נפוצות

 A major component of the FP Approach is to stimulate, motivate, and acclimate students to using excerpts from real-life language items, at real-life speeds, while they are learning.
 These can be recipes, shopping lists, verbal directions to get to the shul, a piece of davening, a bar mitzvah invitation, a poem, a song, or a story, a video clip about hashgachah protis, or an advertisement for a wedding caterer.
 Language learners interact with one another and with authentic language to learn how to speak, write, listen, and read on a steadily increasing level of competency.
-You'd be surprised at what your learners can do when they are properly guided and prepared.
+You'd be surprised at what your learners can do when they are properly guided.

 Is Hebrew Our Way an "immersion" program?

 If immersion means "throwing them in the water so they learn to swim", then the answer is no. While lots of meaningful language exposure is certainly key, we know that language acquisition takes place through a specific process that can be effectively facilitated even in a classroom that is not "Ivrit b'Ivrit".
 This is true especially at the Novice and Intermediate levels.
 Bottom line: there are many factors to student success, and they need to be balanced and intentionally designed by a knowledgeable teacher for best results.

 Who should take the Intro Course in Teaching Hebrew as a Second Language?

 Anyone who wants to understand how to teach Hebrew more effectively: current and new school and yeshiva teachers, administrators and Hebrew department coordinators, tutors, adult educators and outreach professionals, and home schoolers.

 How much Hebrew do you have to know for the Hebrew Teaching course?